The Real-oriented cohomology of infinite stunted projective spaces: Summary

-As with \cref{thm:ext}, the error term in \cref{prop:transfers} is present just because $\tau^{2^{n+1}k}h_n$ has only been defined mod $x$.
-It is amusing to observe that \cref{prop:transfers} produces elements of arbitrarily high $x$-adic filtration in the $C_2$-equivariant Hurewicz image of $b(MPR)$; as far as we know, such families have not yet been constructed in the nonequivariant Hurewicz image of $MPR$.
+The error terms here are necessary as the classes $\tau^{2^{n+1}k}h_n$ and $\tau^{-2^{n+1}k}u^{2^{n+1}k}h_n$ have only been defined mod $x$.
+It is amusing to observe that \cref{thm:trpartial} produces elements of arbitrarily high $x$-adic filtration in the $C_2$-equivariant Hurewicz image of $b(MPR)$; as far as we know, such families have not yet been constructed in the nonequivariant Hurewicz image of $MPR$.

+\cref{thm:ber} does not quite describe the ring $\pi_\star b(ER)$, but only its $x$-adic associated graded $Z[x]/B$.
+The latter is a good approximation to the former, particularly when compared to the $\rho$-adic and $\xi$-adic associated graded rings, where the classes $\rho$ and $\xi$ appear as simple $2$-torsion classes.
+Still, taking the $x$-adic associated graded does kill some information, and it seems to be a subtle problem to completely reconstruct the ring $\pi_\star b(ER)$.
+Although we shall not completely resolve this, we do discuss where to find hidden $\rho$ and $\xi$-extensions.
+The importance of $\rho$-extensions is clear: as

+one must understand the action of $\rho$ if one wishes to extract information about the $ER$-cohomology of finite projective spaces.
+The importance of $\xi$-extensions is clear from the perspective of $C_2$-equivariant homotopy theory: just as important classes in the Hurewicz image of $ER$ are supported on $x$, important classes in the $C_2$-equivariant Hurewicz image of $b(ER)$ are supported on $\xi$, such as the equivariant Hopf fibrations $\eta_{C_2}$, $\nu_{C_2}$, and $\sigma_{C_2}$ detected in $\pi_\star b(ER)$ by $h_1\xi$, $h_2\xi^2 x$, and $h_3\xi^4 x^3$ respectively, and so the action of $\xi$ gives information about the behavior of these elements.
+The cofiber sequences \cref{eq:wood} and \cref{eq:standard} give information about $\rho$ and $\xi$-extensions, leading to the following.